 Is this a real Internet Explorer or is it an emulator?

 This is a real Internet Explorer.
 We run IE on actual Windows computers and stream the desktop to you.
 You can use Internet Explorer as an online browser from your own browser.
-We invented smart algorithms that do it.
+We developed smart desktop-sharing technology to make this possible.

 Do you have IE developer tools installed?